Bosko: Bosko and Looney Tunes

 Schlesinger saw the Harman-Ising test film and signed the animators to produce cartoons at their studio for him to sell to Warner Bros.
 Bosko became the star vehicle for the studio's new Looney Tunes cartoon series.
 Bosko wore long pants and a derby hat, and he had a girlfriend named Honey and a dog named Bruno.
-He was also sometimes accompanied by Honey's cat-like son named Wilbur and an often antagonistic goat, particularly in early cartoons.
+He was also sometimes accompanied by Honey's humanized cat ward named Wilbur and an often antagonistic goat, particularly in early cartoons.

 The role of Bosko was to serve as a cartoony version of Al Jolson in The Jazz Singer (1927).
 According to Ising, he was initially supposed to be an "inkspot sort of thing".
 He was not conceived as either a human or an animal, though behaving like a little boy.
 According to Leonard Maltin, Bosko was a cartoonized version of a young black boy who spoke a Southern dialect of African American Vernacular English.
 He cites as an example a phrase from Bosko's Holiday, said with an intermittent drawl: "I sho'done likes picnics."